 Policy: Petty cash will be kept in a locked cashbox within a locked cabinet and used primarily to purchase office supplies, postage, and necessary minor expenses.
-Keys to the cash box and cabinet should be kept in the Office Manager's possession.
+Keys to the cash box and cabinet will be kept in the Office Manager's possession.

-- When cash is used a record must be entered in the cashbox's petty cash spreadsheet.
-Receipts for all purchases are kept in the cashbox. - When cash is low the Office Manager will submit a check request form in an amount not to exceed \$20.00 and signed by the Executive Director or designee with a print out of the tracking spreadsheet and all receipts attached. - A check will be cut in the amount to replace petty cash.
+- Procedure A: When cash is used, a record must be entered in the cashbox's petty cash spreadsheet.
+Receipts for all purchases are kept in the cashbox. - Procedure B: When petty cash is low the Office Manager will submit a check request form in an amount not to exceed \$20.00 and signed by the Executive Director or designee with a print out of the tracking spreadsheet and all receipts attached. - Procedure C: A check will be cut in the amount to replace petty cash.
 It is the Office Manager's responsibility to cash the check and keep track of funds in the box.

-Credit Cards
+Line of Credit/Credit Cards

-Policy: This is a placeholder section as the Council does not have a credit card.
+Policy: This is a placeholder section as the Council does not currently have a line of credit or credit card.
+The Council has expressed a desire and to pursue a line of credit.